 Finally, a mention for Breaux Vineyards, about 50 minutes north (and worth a visit if you are in the area).
 Breaux produces a comparatively wide range of wines, including a non-vintage, easy-drinking red which makes sense in an area where the climate can be so variable.
 But the star is its Nebbiolo 2006, now with an earthy, vegetal tone to temper the succulent red fruit and perfect for Autumnal, bosky food.
 The Good Wine Shop stocks it in the UK as does The Oxford Wine Company.
 Good US wine is never cheap – and this is quite seductive.

-One Response to “Don’t Be Afraid Of Virginia Wine”
+One thought on “Don’t Be Afraid Of Virginia Wine”